sjwaight/OpenSourceRoadLabs/Node.js-RESTful-API.md

 ### Build a Node.js RESTful API

-This tips will help you use Cloud Shell to do the lab.
+These tips will help you use Cloud Shell to do the lab.

-Here is how you can work around Cloud Shell's limitations:

 #### Prepare your environment